guilhermetavares/restkiss/docs/tutorial.rst

 Django-specific.
 If you used an ORM like `Peewee`_ or `SQLAlchemy`_, you'd have very similar-looking code.

-In actuality, there are just two changes to make the Restless-portion of the above work within Flask.
+In actuality, there are just two changes to make the Restkiss-portion of the above work within Flask.

 #.
 Change the inheritance